Saint Francis Academic Scholarship

-The award is a half-tuition scholarship available to 20 first-time freshmen.
+The scholarship is available to entering first-time freshmen.
 The award ranges from $8,000 - $14,000, based on prior academic achievement, demonstrated leadership, and the ability to contribute as a student to Marian University.
 The scholarship is renewable for up to seven consecutive semesters by enrolling full-time and maintaining a university GPA of 3.00 or higher.

 To be considered, applicants must meet the following criteria: